grantcarthew/start-prototype/docs/config.md

 **Fields:**

 **default_agent** (string, optional)
 : Which agent to use when `--agent` flag not provided.
-Must match an agent name defined in `[agents]` section.
+Resolved using asset resolution algorithm (local config → global config → cache → GitHub catalog).

 ```toml
 [settings]